Cynthiailojeme/Cynthiailojeme/README.md

 ### Hi there 👋

 Welcome to my space!
 My name is Cynthia Ilojeme.
-I am an innovative frontend engineer with 3 years experience in building solutions through code.
+I am an innovative frontend engineer with close to 4 years experience in building solutions through code.
 My techstack include the following: JavaScript(ReactJS, Vue), Typescript, GraphQL, CSS3, SASS and HTML.

 - 🔭 I’m currently working on a project for a New York based company; Kafene using Vue 3
 - 🌱 I’m currently learning GraphQl